kencoken/axes-lite/README.md

 Once a copy has been obtained of each of the components, whether using the script or manually, the instructions in their respective `README` files should be followed to complete their individual installation along with their dependencies.

+Please note the following for the installation
-Note for the user interfaces (axes-home and axes-research), it is only necessary to install their dependencies.
+* For the user interfaces (axes-home and axes-research), it is only necessary to install their dependencies.
+* For limas to run you only need to execute step 2. from the installation procedure - running -- essentially ``mvn install``

 ### Preparing the demo dataset